 Femininity isn’t weakness

 When the industrial revolution hit, suddenly we could buy bread and we could go to the store and purchase anything that we used to make.
 And women were displaced.
 By and large the industrial revolution was a man’s movement.
-So women were displaced and suddenly, being very very weak became fashionable.
+So women were displaced.
+Suddenly, being very weak became fashionable.
 It was a status symbol for a man – he knew he was wealthy when he could afford a woman who wasn’t a partner, who was too weak to help him in anything.
 So we became trophy wives at that point.

 So I try to pick apart how we got to where we are today, that weakness isn’t an inherently feminine quality.
 And we should never be afraid to be strong, because my strength only accents my husband’s strength, it never diminishes it.